How to Improve Your Self-Esteem

 By Christina Radziejewski

 When we have poor self-esteem, we evaluate ourselves poorly, and we have a negative view of ourselves.
-We feel undeserving and a sense of worthlessness.
+Often, we feel undeserving and a sense of worthlessness.
 We criticise ourselves frequently.
-We are sensitive to the things that others say or do, often taking it personally and applying it to ourselves, when in reality, the words or events have little to do with us.
+Perhaps we are sensitive to the things that others say or do, often taking it personally and applying it to ourselves, when in reality, the words or events have little to do with us.
+As a part of our role as counsellors, we can help you learn how to improve your self-esteem.

 Sometimes these words or events are evaluated so terribly that it affects us emotionally and physically, and leads to a further loss of self-esteem.